 This is the first time a recording has been released to highlight some of our challenges with powerful people.
-Is this because Cecilia Dapaah is the first person to be rude to journalists?
-Seriously, what was the point of releasing the recording?
-Is the plan to release all the recordings of others hanging up on journalists?
+Is this because Cecilia Dapaah is the first person to be rude to journalist at Adom FM?
+Seriously, what was the point of releasing the short recording?
+Is it our plan to release all the recordings of others hanging up on journalists?

 Of course, Rahinatu did nothing wrong here but I wonder if both she and her editor caught the minister at a bad time?
 What if she was in the middle of something?
 What if she feeling particularly irritable at the time of the call? (which isn’t impossible given her ministry’s woes.)
 I haven’t encountered her so I cannot say if this is her usual behaviour, but if it isn’t, then isn’t all of this a bit unfair?

 All that said, we should remember that Mrs. Dapaah’s behaviour flows from our existing culture where Ghanaian powerful people are never questioned or challenged.
 They take offence at every question, criticism and comments that do not favour them.
 Ghanaian powerful people (politicians, chiefs, pastors, doctors and other connected people) are never wrong.
 They treat people they deem beneath them with disdain and disrespect.
 The practice of demeaning the less powerful, less connected in society cuts across the two major parties and institutions.
 Both NPP and NDC politicians condescend to Civil Society Organisations, journalists and citizens all the time.
 Recently an MP who was arrested for breaking road traffic regulation berated the police officer who stopped him and the journalist filming the incident.
 The Kade MP actually told the reporter that he broke the law in the national interest.
 Another who was who charged for a similar offence refused to show up in court.
 It seems everyone with a little bit of power wants to oppress someone below them.